itsflorent/pycord-http-server/README.md

-# dpy-http-server
+# py-cord-http-server
-`dpy-http-server` allows for efficient an intuitive creation and management of an HTTP web server that runs alongside a discord.py bot.
+`pycord-http-server` allows for efficient an intuitive creation and management of an HTTP web server that runs alongside a py-cord bot.

 ## Key Features
 - Easy to use, yet powerful API the makes spinning up a web server on the same